makersacademy/airport_challenge/README.md

 ## Progress
-User stories completed up to story 4, 6 tests written and passed Default capacity hangar at 2
+User stories completed up to story 5, 10 tests written and passed Default capacity hangar at 2
+Mocking for weather not complete

 ## Improvements
+Mocking for random weather
 Next user story

 ## Installation